-When pressing the Compile button, the grammar will be uploaded to the server and compiled with GF, and any errors not detected by the editor will be reported.
+When pressing the Compile button, the grammar is uploaded to the server and compiled with GF, and any errors not detected by the editor will be reported.
 Error-free grammars can be tested by clicking on the the Minibar button, which is a web-based translation tool, and the Quiz button, which is a web-based language training tool (Abolahrar, 2011).
-See Figures 4 and 5.
+See Figures 6 and 7.